GiggleLiu/TreeverseAlgorithm.jl/README.md

 [Achieving logarithmic growth of temporal and spatial complexity in reverse automatic differentiation](https://www.tandfonline.com/doi/abs/10.1080/10556789208805505), 1992, By Andreas Griewank

-This is one of the corner stone of automatic differentiation towards solving the memory wall issue.
+This is one of the corner stones in automatic differentiation towards solving the memory wall issue.

 ```julia
 julia> using TreeverseAlgorithm